-- 6. After you enter the information, press (ENTER) to save the information.
-The system returns to the command prompt. - 7.
-Continue with the next procedure, "Assign the Hunt Group at the Remote Switch".
+6. After you enter the information, press $(\ensuremath{\mathtt{ENTER}})$ to save the information.

+7. Continue with the next procedure, "Assign the Hunt Group at the Remote Switch".

 Assign the Hunt Group at the Remote Switch

 This section contains procedures for administering a Hunt Group for the Lucent INTUITY system on a G3r remote switch.
 DCS connectivity must have been previously administered.